Reinforcement Learning, Bit by Bit: Epistemic Neural Networks

-The learning rule in \eqref{eq:average_enn_learn} has been studied in the specific context of an ensemble ENN for $\ell = \ell^{Q,\gamma}$ in the algorithm `bootstrapped DQN' \cite{osband2016deep}.
+The learning rule in \eqref{eq:average_enn_learn} has been studied in the specific context of an ensemble ENN for $\ell = \ell^{Q,\gamma}$ in the algorithm `bootstrapped DQN' \citep{osband2016deep}.
 Importantly, and unlike exact Bayesian inference, this approach is naturally compatible with modern deep learning techniques.
-Our next example shows that this simple learning rule can produce reasonable epistemic updates.
+Our next example shows that this simple learning rule can produce reasonable epistemic updates in certain cases.
+Developing reliable and scalable approximate inference algorithms in general is an active area of research and an important component of data-efficient agent design.

 {\bf Uncertainty estimates in an ensemble ENN}